 The OED3 lexicographers are engaged in two major tasks.
 Firstly, they research and write entries for the many new and recent words as yet unrecorded in the OED.
 This current stage of addition to the OED is the fourth in its history (after the First Supplement of 1933, the Second of 1972-86, the 5,000 words added to OED2, and the three Additions volumes in the 1990s) and it is by far the most thorough, protracted and rigorous to date.
 The editors now have access to digital resources – billion-word corpuses of contemporary English, search and analytic techniques, storage capacity – unimaginable by their predecessors.
 The OED website provides full information on the editorial processes involved in producing these new entries, including complete lists of the words concerned, along with links to accompanying articles and blogs, in the quarterly updates which can be read online at Updates to the OED.1

 Secondly, the lexicographers revise existing entries in the Dictionary.
-It is much more difficult for users to get information on this process as no complete list of revised entries exists.
+It is much more difficult for users to get information on this process.
+No complete list of revised entries exists.
 The lexicographers provided such lists regularly up to September 2010 but ceased from that date onwards, with the launch of the new website (see Relaunched OED Online).
 The entire alphabet range M-R was revised between 2000-2010, so we can be confident that every entry for a word beginning with these letters is up-to-date.
 But revision policy changed dramatically from March 2008 onwards, when – concurrently with consecutive alphabetical revision – revisions also began of ‘a series of discrete alphabetical ranges’ of entries.
 Criteria for choosing which entries to revise have not been published; in practice the choice seems to be concentrated on words for which most online hits are recorded on the website, though it is also the case that particular categories of words are sometimes revised in batches.2 Consecutive alphabetic revision was abandoned in 2010 after the completion of the letters M-R.